-When something harmful or irritating affects a part of our body, there is a biological response to try to remove it, the signs and symptoms of inflammation, specifically acute inflammation, show that the body is trying to heal itself.
+When something harmful or irritating affects a part of our body, there is a biological response to try to remove it, the signs and symptoms of inflammation show that the body is trying to heal itself.

-Inflammation does not mean infection, even when an infection causes inflammation.
-Infection is caused by a bacterium, virus or fungus, while inflammation is the body's response to it.
+Inflammation does not necessarily mean that there is an infection, but an infection can cause inflammation.
+Infection can be caused by bacteria, viruses, or fungi, and inflammation is the body's response to it.

 Contents of this article: